Cambridge Park suburb profile

 Cambridge Park rental market trends

-The rental market in Cambridge Park has experienced moderate growth, with house rents increasing by 9.1% over the past year to $600 per week, while unit rents have risen by 5.6% to $475 per week.
-This steady growth reflects the suburb's appeal, driven by its community-focused environment and accessibility to essential amenities, making it an attractive option for both renters and investors.
+The rental market in Cambridge Park has shown moderate growth, with house rents increasing by 7.1% over the past year to $600 per week, while unit rents have remained stable at $450 per week.
+This stability in unit rents, combined with the rise in house rents, indicates a balanced market, making Cambridge Park an attractive option for both renters and investors seeking steady returns.

 Suburbs near Cambridge Park